Talish-wiz/Improved-Home-Electrcity-Forecasting-Streamlit/README.md

 3. Your default browser will open running project.
 4. If 404 Error occurs then edit url to '/index.html/'.
 (This error occurs due to a bug in streamlit which might occur)

+#setup.sh and procfile will be required while deploying this on heroku/azure etc.